-Given that implementation and future buildout of the proposed General Plan would not appreciably add to the volume of imperious surfaces in Manteca, when compared to the overall size of the regional groundwater basin recharge area, and that there are adequate water supplies (including groundwater) to serve the projected buildout demand of the General Plan, this potential impact would be less than significant, and no additional mitigation is required.
+Given that implementation and future buildout of the proposed General Plan would not appreciably add to the volume of imperious surfaces in Manteca, when compared to the overall size of the regional groundwater basin recharge area, and that there are adequate water supplies (including groundwater) to serve the projected buildout demand of the General Plan, this impact would be less than significant, and no additional mitigation is required.

 While mitigation is not required for this less than significant impact, the General Plan includes policies and implementation actions that support water conservation and aim to diversify the City's water sources.
 The General Plan and development codes are consistent with the ESJGS-GSP.
-Implementation of the following General Plan policies and implementation actions would further ensure that the General Plan would have a less than significant impact relative to this topic.

-GENERAL PLAN POLICIES AND IMPLEMENTATION ACTIONS THAT MINIMIZE POTENTIAL IMPACTS
+GENERAL PLAN POLICIES AND ACTIONS THAT MINIMIZE THE POTENTIAL FOR IMPACTS

-CF-6.1: Ensure the water system and supply is adequate to meet the needs of existing and future development and is utilized in a sustainable manner.

-CF-6.3: Pursue additional water supply agreements to supplement the City's existing system in order to meet projected demand and to reduce the City's reliance on groundwater resources.

-CF-6.6: Limit development of private water wells to occur only if the City makes a finding that it cannot feasibly provide water service.
-Such systems shall only be allowed to be used until such time as City water service becomes available.

-CF-6.7: Ensure that all new development provides for and funds a fair share of the costs for adequate water distribution, including line extensions, easements, and plant expansions.

-CF-6.8: Continue efforts to reduce potable water use and increase water conservation.

-CF-6.9: Encourage the use of recycled water for industrial uses and landscape irrigation where feasible, within the parameters of State and County Health Codes and standards.

-CF-6.10: Consider the effect of incremental increases in the demands on groundwater supply and water quality when reviewing development applications.
+- CF-6.1: Ensure the water system and supply is adequate to meet the needs of existing and future development and is utilized in a sustainable manner. - CF-6.3: Pursue additional water supply agreements to supplement the City's existing system in order to meet projected demand and to reduce the City's reliance on groundwater resources. - CF-6.6: Limit development of private water wells to occur only if the City makes a finding that it cannot feasibly provide water service.
+Such systems shall only be allowed to be used until such time as City water service becomes available. - CF-6.7: Ensure that all new development provides for and funds a fair share of the costs for adequate water distribution, including line extensions, easements, and plant expansions. - CF-6.8: Continue efforts to reduce potable water use, increase water conservation, and establish water reuse and recycling systems. - CF-6.9: Encourage the use of recycled water for industrial uses and landscape irrigation where feasible, within the parameters of State and County Health Codes and standards. - CF-6.10: Consider the effect of incremental increases in the demands on groundwater supply and water quality when reviewing development applications.

-CF-6a: Update the Public Facilities Implementation Plan, regarding water supply and distribution, every five years.
+- CF-6a: Update the Public Facilities Implementation Plan, regarding water supply and distribution, every five years.
 The update shall reflect the most recent adopted groundwater studies that establish a safe yield for the groundwater basin and/or establish maximum extraction from the basin.
-The update shall be reviewed annually for adequacy and consistency with the General Plan.

-CF-6b: Continue to rely principally on groundwater resources in the near term, while participating in the regional improvements to deliver surface water to augment the City's groundwater supply in the mid and long term.

-CF-6d: Regularly review and update the City's water conservation measures to be consistent with current best management practices for water conservation, considering measures recommended by the State Department of Water Resources, the California Urban Water Conservation Council, and the San Joaquin County Flood Control and Water Conservation District.
+The update shall be reviewed annually for adequacy and consistency with the General Plan. - CF-6b: Continue to rely groundwater resources, while participating in the regional efforts to secure surface water to augment the City's groundwater supply in the mid and long term. - CF-6d: Regularly review and update the City's water conservation measures to be consistent with current best management practices for water conservation, considering measures recommended by the State Department of Water Resources, the California Urban Water Conservation Council, and the San Joaquin County Flood Control and Water Conservation District.